CWTS Leiden Ranking: Results

-As of 2025, Chinese universities dominate the rankings, with 19 out of the top 25 universities ranked being in China, while in previous years, the top was heavily dominated by American universities.
+As of 2025, Chinese universities dominate the rankings, with 19 out of the top 25 universities ranked being in China, led by Zhejiang University, while in previous years, the top was heavily dominated by American universities.
 In the 2014 rankings, Rockefeller University was first by citation impact, as measured by both mean citation score and mean normalized citation score, as well as by the proportion of papers belonging to the top 10% in their field.
 Notably, the University of Oxford, the University of Cambridge, and other British universities score much lower than in other university rankings, such as the Times Higher Education World University Rankings and QS World University Rankings, which are based in part on reputational surveys among academics.

 When measuring by collaboration with other universities (the proportion of number of publications co-authored with other institutions), the top three spots were occupied by National Yang-Ming University and two other institutions from Taiwan in 2014, followed by universities from France, the United Kingdom and a number of other European countries.
 King Abdulaziz University and King Saud University in Saudi Arabia led the list in 2014 when measured by international collaboration.